 Eco-anxiety -- the fear of environmental damage, climate change and ecological disaster -- has been recognized by The American Psychiatric Association as a growing threat to mental health.
 Studies are showing that individuals are experiencing extreme or chronic anxiety because they feel unable to control environmental problems, particularly climate change.
 My paper explores the role of eco-anxiety in projects of self governance produced in part from a pervasive sense of regulatory failure.
 I have previously explored the role of anxiety in self governance: the way that free-floating discourses of anxiety produce anxious subjects, who with the help of experts then undertake a range of self-governing projects in order to manage, mitigate, and reduce the unpleasant emotion.
 Here, I will consider the role of eco-anxiety in individualizing and depoliticizing solutions to climate change.

-Trudo Lemmens & Gabrielle Peters, “How Climate Change Debates and Initiatives Are Shunning Disability Rights” Negative impacts of climate change are disproportionately experienced by disabled people, particularly those who are Indigenous, poor, or living on low incomes, negatively racialized and/or older.
-In response, discussions often revolve around the vulnerability of affected individuals, as if this explains and justifies the greater harm they experience.
-While the disproportionate risk caused by, for example, extreme heat or poor air quality, are known, state interventions often focus on alerts to the public.
-These interventions tend to rely on individual rather than collective responsibility.
-Elaborating on Martha Fineman’s notion of inevitable social dependency, we will discuss why arguments based on disability inclusion within the standard individual rights framework are insufficient to create the necessary resilience and uphold the disability justice principle of leaving no one behind.
-Measures taken during and after the recent BC heat dome, which resulted in the deaths of approximately 600 people in one week, will illustrate our points.
+Trudo Lemmens & Gabrielle Peters, “Inequitable Resilience to Climate Change as a Policy Failure: Disability and Collective Responsibility and BC’s 2021 Heat Dome” Negative impacts of climate-change are disproportionately experienced by disabled people, particularly those who are Indigenous, poor, or living on low incomes, negatively racialized and/or older.
+In response, discussions often revolve around the vulnerability of affected individuals, as if it is a personal trait that explains away the impact.
+Recognizing vulnerability as intrinsic and universal to all human beings, Martha Fineman’s Vulnerability Theory challenges us to examine when institutions fail to create resilience.
+Much of current climate change debates, adaptations, measures, emergency planning and response initiatives are ableist and veer into thinly disguised Social Darwinism.
+Neoliberalism’s individualistic tendencies pose heightened risk of morbidity and mortality to disabled people who are poor or low income by linking access to resources and support to individual income and wealth.
+The risk of harm to those who cannot mitigate the impact of, for example, extreme heat or poor air quality, are known and yet the state has largely focused on alerts to the public.
+Collective responsibility is rejected in favour of personal responsibility.
+Identifying discrimination or focusing on disability inclusion within the existing rights framework is insufficient and clashes with Fineman’s notion of inevitable social dependency.
+To illustrate these points, we discuss measures taken during and after the recent BC heat dome, which resulted in the deaths of approximately 600 people in one week.
 These deaths occurred in the same year that Medically Administered Death was expanded to disabled people who were not near the end of life, providing a stark contrast between proactive policy to hasten death, presented as safeguarding individual rights, and paucity of policy to support life.
-We provide specific recommendations, situated in the larger discussion about climate change and justice.
+We provide specific recommendations while situating them in the larger discussion about climate change and justice.